-If you utilize a non-participating or a network pharmacy that will not file the electronic claim, you must file a direct claim with CVS Caremark.
+If you utilize a non-participating or a network pharmacy that will not file the electronic claim, you must file a direct claim with Express Scripts using the claim form, Claims Form (express-scripts.com).
 You will be responsible for any cost differences between the pharmacy charge and the plan reimbursement.